New Lifehouse Academy understands that you want to find help for your troubled teen girl who is caught up in risky activities.

 Most teens involved in non-medical use may feel indestructible or in denial of any consequences that may come from using.
 They may have an attitude that they can quit at any time, and it is their life.
 They are, typically, oblivious to the negative health effects of life-controlling issues and may defend their use as “normal teenage behaviors.”
 Parents are sometimes the last ones to know what their girl is into even though they may try very hard to stay in touch with their child and their school.

 Kids are very good at masking their issues and fooling their parents.
 Those at risk for developing serious life-controlling problems include those:

 - Having a genetic predisposition or family history of risky activities

 - Lonely/having few friends or social life

-The most commonly used substance in high school is marijuana and alcohol.
-However, OTCs (over-the-counter meds), such as cold medication, cough syrup, sleep aids, diet pills, inhalants, glue, or certain solvents, have become more popular over the past decade because of availability and cost.
-These are being abused by middle school and high school students alike with negative consequences.
-The use of illegal drugs, such as marijuana, stimulants, cocaine, crank, LSD, PCP, and ecstasy are increasing among young teens all over the US.
-There are no economic boundaries on drug usage, and it is becoming more acceptable in social circles all over the US.
-The negative consequences of drug use would include addiction to more serious drugs, failing grades, disengagement from family, making poor choices that may result in accidents or violence, having sex, or even suicide.
+OTCs (over-the-counter meds), such as cold medication, cough syrup, sleep aids, diet pills, inhalants, glue, or certain solvents, have become more popular over the past decade because of availability and cost.
+These are being mistreated by middle school and high school students alike with negative consequences.
+The use of illegal non-medical items are increasing among young teens all over the US.
+There are no economic boundaries on non-medical usage, and it is becoming more acceptable in social circles all over the US.
+The negative consequences of life-controlling issues would include habits of more serious unhealthy use, failing grades, disengagement from family, making poor choices that may result in accidents or violence, having sex, or even suicide.

-Serious health issues may also be a result of drug or alcohol consumption.
+Serious health issues may also be a result of life-controlling issues.
 Warning signs for parents may include: